How Decisions at the Top Don’t Always Translate to Line-staff

 You need to vet all major decisions through the lens of your strategy and make sure everyone in your organization understands and lives that strategy.
 All your various activities need to fit together.
 If you are a hotel adopting a “green” strategy, you might need to actually increase air conditioning capacity in every room in order to quickly cool rooms that have been left without electricity all day while guests are out.
 You might program unused rooms to shut off automatically or install a sensor at the room door that automatically turns that A/C on when the guest enters the space.

 What is the equivalent situation in your business where front-line employees or managers are making innocent decisions that contradict your strategy or are costing you money?
 Have you thought about it from their point of view?
 Do you have a coherent strategy that you consistently use to evaluate your activities?
-Here’s a link to my calendar.
-Schedule a time to discuss your strategy or execution challenges with me directly.
+Schedule a free coaching session to learn more.